petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 x11vnc --forever -find
 ```
-This will search for the active X display and user credentials (XAUTH) automatically.
+This command searches for the active X display and user credentials (XAUTH) automatically.
 >[!Note]
 >This setup is only compatible with the supported Ubuntu Desktop image.
 These instructions do not work for Ubuntu Server images.